kubernetes-sigs/kind/README.md

 - kind supports multi-node (including HA) clusters
 - kind supports building Kubernetes release builds from source
   - support for make / bash / docker, bazel, or installing from apt, in addition to pre-published builds.
-- kind is written in go, and can be used as a library, has stable releases
+- kind is written in go, can be used as a library, has stable releases
 - kind supports Windows in addition to MacOS and Linux
 - kind is a [CNCF certified conformant Kubernetes installer](https://landscape.cncf.io/selected=kind)